Chief of Programs and Administration

 Patricia Moen is a European American of primarily German and Norwegian descent.
-She was born in Kansas City, Missouri and currently resides in Minneapolis, Minnesota with her husband and two young children.
-She has been called “the best kept secret in the violence against women’s field” for her unique skill set that bridges big-picture ideas with practical implementation strategies.
+She was born in Kansas City, Missouri and currently resides in Minneapolis, Minnesota with her husband and two children.
+Her unique skill set bridges big-picture ideas with practical implementation strategies.

 Patricia supports several technical assistance initiatives including the National Center to Advance Peace for Children, Youth and Families, Outreach to Culturally Specific Organizations and the SAVES Center.
 She previously provided technical assistance to grantees of the Promising Futures Initiative and the recently concluded Quality Improvement Center on Domestic Violence and Child Welfare.

 Patricia has a 23-year history working in the field of domestic violence including 5 years of experience working directly with Latina survivors and collaborating with community partners to deliver culturally responsive services, 8 years of training and technical assistance, and 15 years in culturally responsive program development, implementation, and evaluation

 Before launching LUPE, Patricia dedicated 16 years to Casa de Esperanza (now Esperanza United), a Minnesota-based national Latina organization that works to engage and mobilize individuals, organizations and systems to end domestic violence.
 Prior to joining Casa de Esperanza, Patricia was the Violence Against Women’s Act, Program Coordinator, at YMCA International Services in Houston.
 Patricia currently serves as a member of the Community Research Ethics Board of the Cultural Wellness Center in Minneapolis, MN.